 - A major element of Thor: Ragnarok is Thor developing into this with the Hulk.

-- The Cape: World renowned heroes with bright color-schemes and public personas that save people and stop cataclysmic villains.
+- The Cape: World-renowned heroes with bright color-schemes and public personas that save people and stop cataclysmic villains.
 Their reputations took a big hit after Age of Ultron and Civil War, but they are still idolized by most people.
 After Endgame, it's safe to say they are now recognized throughout the known universe as the pinnacle of heroism and self-sacrifice.

 - Chromatic Arrangement: In the merch.
 The Phase I heroes are Iron Man (red), Captain America (blue), Hulk (green), and Thor (yellow).
 If the rest need Color-Coded Characters, Black Widow is black, and Hawkeye is purple.